 Connection¶

-The Connection class models bidirectional power flow between elements.
+The Connection class models unidirectional power flow between elements.

 It composes ordered segments that apply efficiency, limits, and pricing to the flow.